hex-agon/runelite-plugins/README.md

-# Example
+# Nex Nostalgia
-An example greeter plugin
+A plugin that adds nex voice overs again.